humbertoarndt/cpp_modules/cpp02/Readme.md

 		Foo & operator = (Foo const &rhs);
 };
 ```
-And the methods implementatios as this:
+And the methods implementation as this:

 ```c++